Square dancing (China): History

 In the rural areas they were relocated to, the urbanites first encountered the yangge folk dance, very popular in rural areas, particularly in northern China.
 Originally performed to mark important agricultural occasions, yangge had been adapted by the CCP for its own uses as a propaganda tool.
 Performances often helped relieve tensions between the party and the peasantry during times when food was scarce, although during the more repressive period of the Cultural Revolution, yangge was itself banned along with many other traditional forms of expression.

 The Cultural Revolution ended with Mao's death in 1976.
-Following the arrest and trial of the Gang of Four, including Mao's widow for perpetrating it, Deng Xiaoping took over as CCP chairman and instituted a program of economic reform which continues as "socialism with Chinese characteristics".
+Following the arrest and trial of the Gang of Four, including Mao's widow for perpetrating it, Deng Xiaoping took over as Chinese leader and instituted the reform and opening up which continues as "socialism with Chinese characteristics".
 The pace of urbanization picked up again afterwards.
 As younger Chinese moved from farms to cities, found jobs and started families, their parents often moved in with them to better supervise their grandchildren.

 Foreign dance trends, such as ballroom, which had been suppressed during the Cultural Revolution, returned.
 Women who had experienced the brunt of the Cultural Revolution and its dislocations in their teens and young adulthood, including the exposure to and participation in yangge performances, began to reach mandatory retirement age in the mid-1990s, or were laid off from state-run enterprises following privatization.
 Some also began experiencing marital stress as husbands began having extramarital affairs with younger women, left home for long periods of time to work elsewhere, or both.
 They returned to dance as a way to stay fit, relieve boredom and socialize.